xGCrafter/Polygon-Steam-Checker/README.md

 python main.py
 ```
 # Warning: Do not sell or distribute modified versions of PolySteam - Free.
 If you are using any of my code, please ask for permission
+ If you wish to make some changes or addons to this ch3cker, please do give me credit :)

 # Screenshots
 Free Version: